Get-aduser not recognized

 Recently, I was trying to retrieve the lists of users from my Azure Active Directory using PowerShell.
-I was executing the below PowerShell command.
+I was executing the Get-aduser PowerShell command as mentioned below.

 Get-ADUser

-After executing the above command, I got this error.
+After executing the above command, I got this get-aduser is not recognized error.

 get-aduser : The term ‘get-aduser’ is not recognized as the name of a cmdlet, function, script file, or operable program.
 Check the spelling of the